raspberrypilearning/pibrella-intro/README.md

 6. Now save and exit by pressing **CTRL** and **X** on the keyboard and then **Y** for yes.
 7. To run your program type `sudo python disco.py`

-##Step 4: Use disco.py to tell you when you've been mentioned in a tweet!
+##Step 4: Use disco.py to alert you
 Now that you have a disco pibrella program you can use it to alert you to something happening.
 This could be to alert you to someones presence or as a notification.
-Let's use it to notify you when you recieve a mention in a tweet!

 ###Activity Checklist:
 1.